You are here

 • The Multiple Measures of Content Competency option is available to individuals applying on or after Aug.
 1, 2023.
 Established in 2023 by Colorado House Bill 22-1220, Multiple Measures of Content Competency increases the number of ways initial teacher licensure candidates may demonstrate depth of content knowledge toward meeting requirements for their first Colorado teacher license.

 • Colorado House Bill 22-1220 has other implications around education preparation for candidates and programs.
-Visit this webpage for more information about stipend programs.
+Visit the legislative updates website for more information about stipend programs.

 • Alternative Principal Program Authorization